 - Methodology: how we selected the best affordable 3D printers under $300

-What is the best budget 3D printer under $300?
+What is the best cheap 3D printer under $300?

-Finding a 3D printer on a low budget may prove to be a bit challenging- one must navigate between fishy Kickstarter promises, cheap clones, and shady manufacturers.
-We scoured the web to find the 10 best cheap 3D printers under $300 and share our final selection in this article.
+Finding a 3D printer on a low budget may prove to be challenging with the flurry of cheap 3D printers available on the market.
+So we scoured the web to find the 10 best cheap 3D printers under $300 and share our final selection in this article.

-As it is the case in many industries, users are increasingly looking for affordable 3D printers and lately, we noticed a “race-to-the-bottom” trend in which many startups and manufacturers compete to make the cheapest 3D printers on the market.
-These low prices obviously impact, in many cases, the quality of the hardware.
-Indeed, 3D printers under $300 are typically not professional-grade machines; they often require a good dose of technical knowledge to be assembled and fine-tuned.
-Especially those coming as kits to be assembled are recommended for tinkerers, makers with some 3D printing experience or entry-level users with a small budget (and a lot of patience!).
+3D printers under $300 are typically not professional-grade machines and often require a good dose of technical knowledge and patience to be assembled and fine-tuned.
+Especially those coming as kits to be assembled are recommended for tinkerers, makers with 3D printing experience or entry-level users with a small budget (and a lot of patience!).

 Here is a quick overview of which factors we based our list on: